madpsy/xpa125b_controller/README.md

 + `mosquitto_pub -h hostname -u username -P password -t xpa125b/setmode -m http`
 + `mosquitto_sub -h hostname -u username -P password -t xpa125b/txtime`

-When serialonly is enabled neither http/mqtt (wifi is disabled) nor analogue can be used You can always use 'setmode' with serial/http/mqtt reguardless of current mode except when serialonly is enabled, in which case it only works via serial
+When `serialonly` is enabled neither http/mqtt (wifi is disabled) nor analogue can be used You can always use 'setmode' with serial/http/mqtt reguardless of current mode except when serialonly is enabled, in which case it only works via serial

-In analogue mode only the Yaesu standard voltage input is used for band selection and rx/tx is only via the control cable (default mode on boot)
++ In analogue mode only the Yaesu standard voltage input is used for band selection and rx/tx is only via the control cable
-In serial mode we only accept band/freq selection and rx/tx via serial In mqtt mode we only accept band/freq selection and rx/tx via mqtt messages In http mode we only accept band/freq selection and rx/tx via http messages In rigctl mode we only accept band/freq selection and rx/tx via rigctl (server connection must succeed for this mode to activate)
++ In serial mode we only accept band/freq selection and rx/tx via serial
++ In mqtt mode we only accept band/freq selection and rx/tx via mqtt messages
++ In http mode we only accept band/freq selection and rx/tx via http messages
++ In rigctl mode we only accept band/freq selection and rx/tx via rigctl (server connection must succeed for this mode to activate)

 If MQTT is disabled and the mode is changed to MQTT then it will be automatically enabled